aocg-ucm/diffractio/README.rst

 Features
 ----------------------

-Diffratio is a Python library for Diffraction and Interference Optics.
+Diffractio is a Python library for Diffraction and Interference Optics.

 It implements Scalar and paraxial vector Optics.
 The main algorithms used are Rayleigh Sommerfeld (RS), Beam Propagation Method (BPM) and Fast Fourier Transform (FFT).
 When possible, multiprocessing is implemented for a faster computation.